Dwayne 'The Rock' Johnson named 'sexiest man alive' by People

-NEW YORK Whatever Dwayne "The Rock" Johnson is cooking these days is piping hot.
+NEW YORK (Reuters) - Whatever Dwayne "The Rock" Johnson is cooking these days is piping hot.
 Or so says People magazine, which on Tuesday named the wrestler-turned-actor this year's "sexiest man alive."

 Johnson, 44, whose famous catch phrase in the ring is, "Can you smell what The Rock is cooking?", said learning about his new title put him in a quandary.